 MSC Cruises was founded in 1970 by an Italian shipping company.
-Headquartered in Switzerland, MSC Cruises is a subsidiary of Mediterranean Shipping Company, and it is the fourth largest cruise operator in the world, after Carnival Corp., Royal Caribbean Cruises Ltd. and Norwegian Cruise Lines.
-MSC Cruises currently operates 12 cruise ships, and around 70 percent of those carry 4,000 or more passengers and crew.
+Headquartered in Switzerland, MSC Cruises is a subsidiary of Mediterranean Shipping Company, and it is the fourth largest cruise operator in the world, after Carnival Corp., Royal Caribbean Cruises Ltd. and Norwegian Cruise Line Holdings Ltd. MSC Cruises currently operates 17 cruise ships, and all of those carry more than 3,000 passengers and crew, with the line’s newest ships MSC Bellissima and MSC Grandiosa accommodating more than 4,500 and 6,300 passengers and crew respectively.

-Of the 12 MSC cruise ships, four have installed an advanced sewage treatment systems, resulting in a grade of D for the company’s 33 percent sewage treatment score.
-In determining the air pollution reduction grade for each cruise line, only ships that dock at a port that currently has shoreside power facilities (thereby avoiding burning dirty fuel in port) were considered.
-In total, none of MSC’s ships that dock at a port with shoreside power are plug-in capable, giving the company an F in this category.
-No MSC cruise ships traveled to Alaska between 2010 and 2013.
+Of the 17 MSC cruise ships, nine have installed advanced sewage treatment systems, resulting in a grade of C- for the company’s sewage treatment score.
+In the air pollution reduction category, only five of MSC’s ships have shoreside plug-in capability and currently none travel to a port with shoreside power hookups, earning the line an F. No MSC cruise ships traveled to Alaska between 2010 and 2018.

 MSC Cruises - Cruise Ship Fleet

 Grading Methodology For The 2019 Cruise Ship Report Card